Nick Thompson (fighter): EliteXC

 Nick fought Jake Shields on July 26, 2008 for the newly created EliteXC Welterweight title, losing via submission in the first round.

 Strikeforce

 On February 25, 2009 in a radio interview, Thompson confirmed that he has signed on with California-based Mixed Martial Arts promotion Strikeforce.
 Thomson stated in his interview that he could be fighting as early as April 11, 2009.

 Shine Fights

 Nick signed a multi-fight deal with upstart, Ohio and Florida based promotion, Shine Fights.
 Before even making his debut, he was requested to a new deal.

 Ultimate Glory

 Nick was supposed to fight Siyar Bahadurzada at Ultimate Glory 12 on Oct.
 16th, 2010 in Amsterdam, Netherlands, but had to pull out at the last minute due to an injury.
 He was replaced by Derrick Noble.

 Personal life

-Nick is the father of three children—Claire, Joey, and Grace.
-Nick is also a founding partner at Casey Jones Law.
+Nick lives in Lake Elmo, with his wife, Corey, and two stepchildren, Scarlett and Sage.
+He also has three biological children who live in Appleton Wisconsin named Claire, Joseph and Grace Thompson.
+He is a founding partner of Casey Jones Law, which represents railroad employees who have been injured or discriminated against.